“If you are in a bad mood go for a walk. If you are still in a bad mood go for another walk.”

-Exercising together gives residents a chance to do something they never thought would never happen to them, they have fun in recovery and make friends.
-It is easier to keep away from drugs and alcohol when you're exercising or playing on a team and staying active kayaking or biking or hiking.
-You'll need patience and focus, two qualities that translate into recovery life.
-The social skills you need you can begin to learn while playing softball, basketball, volleyball, biking and hiking.
+Exercising together gives residents a chance to change something they often think in the beginning, that they would never have fun in recovery and make friends.
+It is easier to keep away from drugs and alcohol when you're exercising or playing on a team and staying active kayaking, biking or hiking.
+You'll also need patience and focus, two qualities that translate into recovery life.
+The necessary social skills can be learned while playing tennis, golf, softball, basketball, volleyball, biking and hiking.
 Horseback riding and ropes demonstrate to residents that they can step out of their comfort zone, be vulnerable and receive help.